The homeless shelter where Samuel Little was arrested

 On September 5th, 2012, U.S. Marshalls arrested the 72-year-old drifter at this homeless shelter in Louisville and extradited him to Los Angeles, California, where he was wanted on an old narcotics charge.

 At the time, the authorities were aware that Little was a nomadic career criminal who went by several names.
-However, they had no idea that the man they had in custody was a serial killer who had managed to evade detection for more than four decades.
+However, they had no idea that the man they had in custody was a serial killer who had evaded detection for more than four decades.

 When the Los Angeles Police Department entered his DNA into the system, they discovered that it was a match with three unsolved murders from the late 1980s.